A Complete Guide to Perfecting Cycling Routes in Japan

 The crazy thing is, in most of these routes, had they spent just a few more hours doing research they could have probably spent almost the whole time on beautiful car free roads that Japan is famous for.

-This is difficult when planning routes in foreign countries where, besides the language barrier, there is often a totally different culture to road building, road marking, or cycling infrastructure (or lack there of).
+This is difficult when planning routes in foreign countries where, besides the language barrier, there is often a totally different culture to road building, road marking, and cycling infrastructure (or lack there of).

 So, that is where the idea to this guide came about.
 After having spent now over 8 years cycling all over Japan I often get asked not only to design Bespoke, Guided, and Self-Guided Tours, but also to help craft single day / weekend outings for locals all the way to multi-week or multi-month itineraries for those looking to bikepack across Japan.